-If you love mac and cheese, you’re sure to be head over heels for this lobster mac and cheese recipe.
+If you love seafood and cheese, you’re sure to be head over heels for this lobster mac and cheese recipe.
 Loaded with shell pasta and delightfully gooey gruyere cheese, every bite will be heavenly.
 Top with crispy breadcrumbs and more cheese to finish off the perfect side dish or main entree.

 Mac and cheese is probably so popular because everyone loves cheese and pasta.
 Cheese makes everything better and is definitely comfort food.
 I love it so much, I make this 4 cheese mac and cheese recipe often.
 I mean, the more cheese the better, am I right?

 - Prep – Preheat the oven to 400 degrees.
 Cook the lobster tails in a pot of boiling salted water for 3-4 minutes.
 Place the tails in ice-cold water.
 Using the lobster water, cook your pasta according to the package.

 - Make the cheese sauce – Melt 4 tablespoons butter in a skillet.
 Whisk in the flour and cook for one minute.
 Add the milk and cook while stirring occasionally until thickened.
 Remove from the heat and add the cheeses.
 Add salt, pepper, and pasta.